octoxalis/contextual-css/README.md

 There are many, many ways to structure Cascadind stylesheets, but the most obvious solutions are not always the most practiced.

-**Contextual-CSS** is one of these solutions at our fingertips: it simply uses the hierarchical structure of the HTML code to setup the rulesets declarations of the stylesheets to be generated.<br/>
+**Contextual-CSS** is one of these solutions at our fingertips: it simply uses the hierarchical structure of the HTML code to setup the rulesets declarations for stylesheets to be generated.<br/>
-With the help of a few directives to parameterize the processing (using a `context` function), a single command yied a fully functional set of stylesheets, broken in as many components as required by the HTML structure of the page or fragment.<br/>
+With the help of a few directives to parameterize the processing (using a `context` function), a single command yied a fully functional set of stylesheets, broken in as many components as required by the HTML structure of the page or component.<br/>
 Of course, if the HTML code is further modified, the relative **Contextual-CSS** file has to reflect the change.

 ## Tags and declarations

-The skeleton of a **Contextual-CSS** file is a replica of its associated HTML page (or fragment): tags only, that will be filled with CSS declarations.
+The skeleton of a **Contextual-CSS** file is a replica of its associated HTML page (or component): tags only, that will be filled with CSS declarations.

 But tags are not enougth to capture all the nuances of a stylesheet that are desired.
 Some declarations are related to specific states of the DOM nodes and their tags have to reflect this state.<br/>
 Therefore tags can not only be pure tags but also tags with selectors: